 About the Conference

-The conference is organised by the Institute for Media & Communication Research in Bournemouth University’s Media School as an international opportunity for academic researchers, historians and interested practitioners to meet, hear papers and discuss this expanding area of research.
+The International History of Public Relations Conference is organised by the Public Relations Research Group of the Institute for Media & Communication Research in Bournemouth University’s Media School.
+It is an annual opportunity for scholars, historians and interested practitioners from around the world to meet, hear papers and discuss the history of public relations.

 At the first conference 34 peer-reviewed papers were presented by speakers from 13 countries.
-There were two keynote speakers – eminent public relations historians Dr Karen Russell, University of Georgia, and Dr Jacquie L’Etang, University of Stirling.
+The keynote speakers were leading public relations historians Dr Karen Miller Russell, University of Georgia, and Dr Jacquie L’Etang, (then) University of Stirling.
 A selection of conference papers were published in a special issue of the Journal of Communication Management, Vol 15, No 3, 2011.

-In 2011, the second conference was held again at Bournemouth University, with 28 papers presented from 15 countries.
-The keynote speaker was the leading US PR historian and journal editor, Ray E. Hiebert.
-Eight papers were chosen from the conference for a ‘Public Relations and History’ special section in Public Relations Review and have been published in the September 2012 edition (Vol 38, No 3).
+In 2011, the second conference attracted 28 papers presented from 15 countries.
+The keynote speaker was eminent US PR historian and journal editor, Ray E. Hiebert.
+Eight papers were chosen from the conference for a ‘Public Relations and History’ special section in Public Relations Review September 2012 edition (Vol 38, No 3).

-The 2012 Conference was held on July 11-12 at Bournemouth University and featured a keynote address by Prof Dr Gunter Bentele of Leipzig University, who discussed aspects of historiography.
+The 2012 conference featured a keynote address by Prof Dr Gunter Bentele of Leipzig University, who discussed aspects of historiography.
 He was followed by 33 peer-reviewed papers presented by speakers from 14 countries.
-Eight papers from the conference have been published as a Public Relations History 2013 special edition in Public Relations Review (Vol 39, No. 2), June 2013.
+Selected papers were published as a Public Relations History 2013 special edition of Public Relations Review (Vol 39, No. 2), June 2013.

 The dates for the 2014 IHPRC are July 2-3, which will be the fifth anniversary conference.